TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 Block([x3], x2, _, _)
 ```
 means that the block needs to return `x2` as the result, thus node `x2` and node `x1`
 must be scheduled in or before the block.
-Also since node `x2` depends on `x3`, which is
+Also, since node `x2` is data dependent on `x3`, which is
-an input symbol of the block, it must be scheduled in the block.
+an input symbol of the block, `x2` must be scheduled in the block.
 So we have 2 possible
 schedules for this block:

 ``` scala